 Exercise your dog in ways that don’t add stress to the joints.
 Limit excessive or hard running activities and try to go on several short walks rather than one really long one.
 Restrict exercises on hard surfaces, and walk your dog on surfaces that absorb impact, like grass.

 Physical therapy can also help your dog build muscle mass to protect their joints.
 Work closely with your veterinarian to find a doggy physical therapist who can treat your dog’s specific needs.

 A femoral head ostectomy is used on both young dogs and older dogs.
 During an FHO procedure, the veterinarian will remove the head of the femur to create a false joint.
 Over time, the dog’s body will create scar tissue at the joint, helping to regain normal hip function.
-This procedure also helps to reduce pain associated with hip dysplasia.
 After the surgery, you’ll need to monitor your dog’s activity, though he or she can start off-leash walks after about 30 days.

 With a total hip replacement, your dog will generally need to stay at the surgical center for three to five days.
 After the procedure, your dog will not be allowed to run, jump, or play for two months.
 If you’re not going to be home during the entire duration of the recovery period, you may want to keep your pet in a kennel whenever you’re out of the house.
 This can help ensure your pup won’t get hurt trying to move around when you’re gone.

 Surgery is a big decision, so make sure to consult a veterinarian.
 The vet can help you decide which type of surgery is best for your pet and will give you instructions on how best to care for your pup during recovery.

 If your pup shows clinical signs of hip issues, making lifestyle changes can help make your pup more comfortable.
 Try adjusting the intensity and duration of your pup’s activities to reduce stress on the joints.